alem-platform/career/interview/README.md

 ### Session Recording and Self-Assessment

 Students should record their mock interviews (with mutual consent) for detailed self-analysis and improvement tracking.

-Outcomes:
-- Students can objectively review their interview performance and identify specific areas for improvement.
-- Students develop self-awareness about their communication patterns, body language, and presentation style.
-- Students can track progress over multiple sessions and see concrete improvement.

-Recording Guidelines:
-1. **Consent**: Both participants must agree to recording before starting
-2. **Privacy**: Recordings should be kept private and used only for personal improvement
-3. **Platform**: Use platforms with built-in recording (Zoom, Google Meet, etc.)
-4. **Storage**: Store recordings securely and delete after review period
-5. **Review Schedule**: Watch recordings within 48 hours while the experience is fresh

 Self-Assessment Framework:
 **Technical Performance Review:**